xiaoli0/hail_example/README.md

 Here is an example for running a script `hail_example.py` on google cloud dataproc cluster.

 ## Pre-request
 To be able to run this, you should have a google cloud billing account, and are able to setup a google project, under which you can create google buckets and spin up a google data proc cluster.
-You also need to install gcloud tools [https://cloud.google.com/sdk/gcloud/], as many steps need to interact directly with google cloud.
+You also need to install [gcloud tools](https://cloud.google.com/sdk/gcloud/), as many steps need to interact directly with google cloud.

 Clone this repo, and put the src directory under your path: